Resources for small museums and historic sites

-Everyone at your institution should know or have access to the information on this disaster preparedness sheet.
-(PDF)
+Everyone at your institution should know or have access to the emergency contact information on this disaster preparedness sheet (PDF) provided by Heritage Preservation.

 Unsure what types of disasters tend to threaten your collection?
-Check out the declared disasters by year or state.
+Check out the declared disasters by year or state from FEMA.

 Hurricane on the horizon?
-Here are some ways to prepare for the coming storm.
+Heritage Preservation provides some ways to prepare for the coming storm.